xtf-cz/xtf/README.md

 `Https.doesUrlReturnsOK("http://example.com").timeOut(TimeUnit.MINUTES, 10).waitFor();`

 #### BuildManager
-[BuildManager](https://github.com/xtf-cz/xtf/blob/master/core/src/main/java/cz/xtf/core/bm/BuildManager.java) cachces test builds in one namespace so they can be reused.
-After first time specified ManagedBuild succeds only the reference is returned but build is already present.
+[BuildManager](https://github.com/xtf-cz/xtf/blob/master/core/src/main/java/cz/xtf/core/bm/BuildManager.java) caches test builds in one namespace so they can be reused.
+After first time specified ManagedBuild succeeds only the reference is returned but build is already present.

 ```
 BuildManager bm = new BuildManagers.get();